datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 - use Lazzarato here -- semiotics, etc
 - MF from archaeology of knowledge on the subject in the discursive formation

+## key points for framing

+- error is the cross-over
+- examination is what allows both parallel architectures and competitions to come together
+- examination makes each individual a case -- not just the data, but the machine learners are examined
+- my own sense of uncertainty about this stuff, and mixtures of optimism and sense of having to keep moving forward, of needing to re-calibrate, to go in parallel, to avoid overfitting myself, but at the same complexifying what I'm doing.

 ## Introduction

 > If a proposition, a sentence, a group of signs can be called 'statement' , it is not therefore because, one day, someone happened to speak them or put them into some concrete form of writing; it is because the position of the subject can be assigned [@Foucault_1972,  95]

+> 'generalization error is what we care about' [@Ng_2008f]

 Here are the words of Hilary Mason, Chief Scientist at bitly.com (a service that shortens URLs), at a London conference in 2012 called 'Bacon: Things Developers Love':